Bauerhaus Design, a woman owned full service agency, creates unforgettable brands for wine, spirits and foods.

 For over 9 years now, I’ve been partnering with businesses to create unforgettable brand identities and stories.
 We integrate the brand into memorable print, packaging, and websites so they can stand out from the competition.

-In addition to website design, development, and hosting, Bauerhaus also can create custom e-commerce sites that work like a dream!
+In addition to website design, development, and hosting, Bauerhaus also creates custom e-commerce sites for the Sports Industry that work like a dream!
+Why sports?
+Owner Rebecca Ritz, when not working, is often outside running, biking, hiking or playing volleyball with family and friends.
+Want to see what we can do?
 Here is a case study on two sites we completed for Train Like a Mother Club and Another Mother Runner Store.

 We also offer marketing services including social media management, email marketing, and advertising.
 If you have a branding, website, or marketing project, please contact us for a free estimate.